-The second type of lessons on Rocket Spanish is the Language and Culture Lessons.
+The second type of lesson on Rocket Spanish is the Language and Culture lesson.

 In these lessons, there isn’t an audio lesson for you to listen to.
 Instead, everything is written out, sort of like a textbook.

 The language part is generally quite a bit longer and primarily focuses on important grammatical information.
-These can be really detailed and although most people don’t love grammar, it’s important to learn.
+These can be really detailed and, although most people don’t love grammar, I think it’s important to learn.

 I found this section to be thorough, easy to understand, and useful.

 The structure is pretty similar to the audio lessons as well.
-There are still quite a few recordings scattered throughout the lessons and places where you should record yourself saying the same sentence.
+There are still quite a few recordings scattered throughout the lessons and places where you should record yourself speaking.

-And at the end, there’s the same Rocket Reinforcement with the same type of activities as before.
+At the end of these lessons, there’s Rocket Reinforcement with the same type of review activities we’ve already looked at.

-The cultural section is a lot shorter and not that good.
+The cultural section is a lot shorter and not that good in my opinion.

 The cultural lessons are focused on Latin America as a whole, which makes sense because the course is about Latin American Spanish.

-But obviously, Latin America is a huge region with tons of distinctive cultures.
+But obviously, Latin America is a huge region with tons of distinct cultures.
 While these cultural lessons touch the surface of a lot of different countries, they never go particularly deep anywhere.

 I think it would be far more interesting to look more deeply at one culture at a time, changing countries or regions in each lesson.

 The fact that these cultural lessons are so short makes it pretty much impossible to learn much from them.
 They’re typically under 300 words.
-Compare that to this review alone which is over 2500 words.
+Compare that to this very review: it’s over 2500 words.

 It would be easy for these lessons to be really interesting, instead, they just feel half-assed.